Discover Alameda History Icons

 Location: SW Corner of Alameda and Wadsworth

 History: The largely rural area that ultimately became Lakewood changed dramatically during WWII when wartime production at the Denver Ordinance Plant (now Denver Federal Center) brought extraordinary population growth.
-This trend continued after the war with construction of numerous subdivisions.
-The population of Jefferson County grew by 80% during the 1940’s and doubled again in the 1950’s.
-In June 1969 the City of Lakewood incorporated by vote of the people after several failed attempts dating back to 1947.
-The new city spanned 26-square miles and created one of the largest incorporations in the country at that time.
+The population of Jefferson County grew 80% during the 1940s and doubled again in the 1950s.
+In June 1969 the City of Lakewood was incorporated by vote of the people with the new city spanning 26 square miles, one of the largest incorporations in the country at that time.

 Fun Fact: Lakewood was originally named Jefferson City in the June 1969 incorporation vote.
 The name Jefferson City was unpopular with residents and a range of other names were suggested to replace it including Lunar City and Apollo to celebrate the recent moon landings.
-There was even a compromise option of Ala-Jeff-Wood.
-Fortunately, in a vote held in November of 1969 voters selected the more traditional Lakewood.
+In a vote held in November of 1969, voters selected the more traditional Lakewood.

 Alameda Corridor Business Improvement District (ACBID)